It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 Over the past few years, many candidates have complained about the translation quality of EPSO’s Verbal Reasoning Tests.

-It seems that EPSO has responded to the complaints and has improved the quality of their exam materials.
+It seems that EPSO has responded to the complaints and has improved the quality of its exam materials.
 But nonetheless, the potential for quality discrepancies in testing materials depending on which language you choose for your Language 1 should also be considered.

 -------------------------------------------------------------------------------------